wellingguzman/wellingguzman.com/public/notes/disable-nginx-basic-auth-for-one-location.md

-If you protected your website with nginx basic_auth, and one to disable for just one (_or maybe some specific locations_), you can use `basic_auth off` for that location and the authorization won't be required.
+If you protected your website with nginx basic_auth, and want to disable it for just one (_or maybe some specific locations_), you can use `basic_auth off` for that location and the authorization won't be required.

 Example: